 Sally Albright describes herself on Twitter as a “comms strategist, political organizer, progressive activist, and rock & roll girl.”
-(Note to the astute reader: A good way to tell if someone is actually a progressive, and not just trying to co-opt the term, is whether they spend their time on social media slandering actual progressive leaders.)
+(Note to the astute reader: A good way to tell if someone is actually a progressive, and not just trying to co-opt the term, is whether said progressive spends his or her time on social media slandering actual progressive leaders.)
 She is, per her Facebook and LinkedIn pages—the former is a pro-bono Bernie attack page, the latter is just too long—a political strategist for hire.
 She worked for Hillary, but she really loves Obama.
 She was an elected delegate for the Democrats and Bill Clinton as far back as the 1996 party convention.
 But she's also worked for Newt Gingrich and various other Republicans, so her principles are flexible, in a way that it's probably impolite to point out in D.C. circles.
 She seems to be well-employed and well-connected.
 She has over 20,000 Twitter followers.
 “Important” mainstream media figures interact with her there.
 She likes to gloat about how bad progressives are at winning elections, when her own record is Donna Brazile-like.
 You get the picture.

 As for being a “rock and roll girl,” we can only speculate.
 On one hand, a friend of hers once described her as “having the personality of a friendly line of cocaine.”
 But in 2002 there was a case in Dewey Beach, DE, where one Sally Albright sub-leased a summer rental for $3,800.
 The kids who rented it threw a “noisy (drinking) party,” at which time Albright got charged for a noise violation—pretty unfairly, it has to be said.
 She kicked the kids out, and wouldn't refund them their money even though they'd only been there for two nights.